Houzz is the new way to design your home.

 small yard with stone steps an side colorful flora

 This side yard has perfect proportions, beginning with its width, which is equal to the height of the architecture (this is an often-used design technique — imagine flipping down your house on its side into the yard — to calculate the dimensions of a garden space).Longer than it is wide, the side garden

-fieldstone or siding to liven up the duller tones.
+Used en masse, magenta plantings can shine.
+Try using a mass of magenta plants in combination with gray fieldstone or siding to liven up the duller tones.

 This garden path was created next to the new master bedroom addition we designed as part of the Orr Residence renovation.
 The curving limestone paver path is defined by the plantings.
 RDM and the client selected plantings that are very happy in the shade as this part of the yard gets very little direct

-is the siding and who makes it?
+What colour is the siding and who makes it?

-Nice side of the house garden
+very green walkway for side of the house

 Northern Virginia Landscape Architect and Custom Pool Builder

 Pristine Acres is committed to offering the highest-quality, most professional landscape design/installation services with the best customer service in the Washington DC Metro.